EUDR reporting guide for operators

 What are the core obligations for operators?

-At the heart of the EUDR is a simple rule: operators must not place or export any product unless it is proven to be deforestation-free, legally produced, and covered by a DDS.
-This applies whether you’re importing raw materials, producing locally, or manufacturing goods that include in-scope commodities.
+The core rule is straightforward: operators must not place or export any product unless it is deforestation-free, legally produced and covered by a DDS.
+This applies whether a company imports raw materials, produces locally or manufactures goods that include in-scope commodities.

-For most operators this means setting up a due diligence system to:
+For most first-in-line operators, the EUDR requires setting up a due diligence system to:

-• Collect necessary data (e.g. geolocation, production dates, supplier info)
+• Collect necessary data (geolocation, production dates, supplier information)

-• Assess deforestation, legality and supply chain or country risks
+• Assess deforestation, legality and country or supply chain risks

 • Mitigate non-negligible risks